Online Collaborative Space Build Guide for Slack

 Create a Slack channel for your team

-1. Select the "+" symbol beside Channels in the left panel
+1. Mouse over Channels in the left panel.

 • Public: Anyone at Virginia Tech can view and join the channel